 Tough Mudder was established in 2010, and it offers 45-minute workout classes to its members.
-Tough Mudder Boot Camp boasts of values such as courage, fun, personal accomplishment, and teamwork among its members.
+Tough Mudder Boot Camp boasts values such as courage, fun, personal accomplishment, and teamwork.
 This gym has branches in multiple cities across the United States.
 TMB took the step of creatively designing the site with a beautiful orange theme, and they also display the CTA clearly on the homepage.
-It also has an interesting blog and social media links.
+It also has interesting blog and social media links.

 11. The Wall

 Website link: https://www.thewallfitness.com/

 The Wall opened in 2018 as LA’s first fully registered green fitness studio.
 The homepage for this website actually moves through a selection of images with different copy; for instance, one of the slides invites users to get to know the instructors.
 However most notable, is the first page you are greeted with.

 A website visitor immediately knows what to expect from The Wall, with the straightforward headline greeting ‘Bootcamp Meets Stadium Cycling.’
 Navigation is clearly set out, with the blocked white bar making it stand out separately from the rest of the information on the page.
 The Wall depicts its contact information exceptionally well.
 Social media links are clear and easy to find at the top of the page.
 But most importantly, the gym’s contact number is right there in front of the user, making it easy for them to get in touch before losing interest.